Levy Mwanawasa Stadium

 The Levy Mwanawasa Stadium is a multi-purpose stadium in Ndola, Zambia.
-It is used mostly for football matches.
+It is used mostly for football matches and is the home for ZESCO United.
+Other Ndola-based clubs like Forest Rangers F.C. and Buildcon F.C. occasionally use the stadium as well.
 The stadium has a capacity of 49,800 people.
-It is located on the T3 Road at the start of the Ndola-Kitwe Dual Carriageway.
+It is located on the T3 road at the start of the Ndola-Kitwe Dual Carriageway.

 In 2010, the Chinese government announced that the stadium will be built.
 The first international game that was played in the stadium was held on 9 June 2012.
-It was a world cup qualifier between the host nation Zambia and Ghana which had a result of 1-0 in favour of Zambia.
+It was a world cup qualifier between the host nation Zambia and Ghana which had a result of 1–0 in favour of Zambia.

 The stadium is named after Levy Mwanawasa, the third President of Zambia, who served from 2002 to his death in 2008.